 Below I have compared some elevation performances to a GPS-corrected altimetry profile that you can assume to be correct (red).
 I did NOT calibrate the devices at the start for the current location, this explains the differing start heights.
 So we should get parallel lines…which we almost do.

 All the devices show some drift over the 3 hours, probably due to changes in air pressure from changes in the weather.
 Apart from the STRATOS these show usable results (for me).
 If altimetry is important to you then this partly indicates the need for some degree of GPS- and barometric-altimetry combination to avoid drift.
-Suunto do that.
+Suunto does that.

 Running With Power

 This is one area of running that developed a lot in 2017 and will continue to do so over the next few years.
 Essentially a running power meter is a proxy for effort.
-Theoretically your best effort will come from an evenly paced run with equal efforts uphill and downhill.
+Theoretically, your best effort will come from an evenly paced run with equal efforts uphill and downhill.
 It’s cool.
 I use it.
-It’s not perfect but has it’s uses and cyclists love it as the techy cyclists already have proper power meters on their bikes – albeit they work differently.
+It’s not perfect but has its uses and cyclists love it as the techy cyclists already have proper power meters on their bikes – albeit they work differently.

 But you need more kit to take advantage of this.

-The cheapest way is with a HRM-RUN chest strap that supports Running Dynamics.
+The cheapest way is with an HRM-RUN chest strap that supports Running Dynamics.
 The HRM-TRI or RD-POD will be cool as well.
 A properly calibrated footpod will further improve accuracy and hence usefulness.
 If you already have that hardware then go forth and download Garmin’s free Running Power app.
 Be wary of the accuracy of the inputs from your sensors.
 Rubbish In…Rubbish…well, you know the rest.

 Taking it more seriously you’d go for either RunScribe or STRYD.
 More options may emerge in 2018, indeed I HOPE Garmin do one.
 There are LOTS of resources on this site about the Running With Power devices and apps.
 I’ll link to some in a minute but this table is a good place to start.